 If a member of the public considers that there is an emergency situation, they should dial 999 for the Police.

-Click on the link to view our Safeguarding and Child Protection Policy can be found in our policies section
+Click here to view our Safeguarding and Child Protection Policy updated in September 2021.

 Below are links to websites you may find useful.